EvanHahn/TypeScript-tutorial/03-Types.md

 New TypeScript feature 1: types
 ===============================

-If _Type_Script didn't have types, that'd be like...well, I guess it wouldn't be like Ruby not having rubies.
+If TypeScript didn't have types, that'd be like...well, I guess it wouldn't be like Ruby not having rubies.
 Bad example.
 Let's talk about types.

 Normal primitive types: number, boolean, string
 -----------------------------------------------